-According to Facebook the former employee, who was in charge of copyright and trademark violations, was fired last year “for breaking multiple employment policies and using her contractor role at Facebook to perform a stunt for Project Veritas,” and claims that she is “making valid her agenda and ignore the processes we have in place to ensure Facebook remains a platform to give people a voice, regardless of their political ideology.”
+According to Facebook, the former employee, who was in charge of copyright and trademark violations, was fired last year “for breaking multiple employment policies and using her contractor role at Facebook to perform a stunt for Project Veritas.”
+Facebook claims that she is “making valid her agenda and ignored the processes we have in place to ensure Facebook remains a platform to give people a voice, regardless of their political ideology.”

-In the report, Veritas writes“[…] the documents revealed a routine suppression of the distribution of conservative Facebook pages.
-The technical action [the insider] repeatedly saw, and for which Project Veritas was provided documentation, was labeled ActionDeboostLiveDistribution,” which continues to quote her as believing that the action lowers the reach of live videos without notifying users.
+In the report, Veritas writes, “[…] the documents revealed a routine suppression of the distribution of conservative Facebook pages.
+The technical action [the insider] repeatedly saw, and for which Project Veritas was provided documentation, was labeled ActionDeboostLiveDistribution.”
+It continues to quote her as believing that the action lowers the reach of live videos without notifying users.
 She also noted that this command was not placed on any left-wing pages she observed.

-Project Veritas founder James O’Keefe responded in a tweet, noting a 2016 lawsuit that Facebook settled with Steven Crowder over throttling of videos:
+Project Veritas founder James O’Keefe responded in a tweet, noting a 2016 lawsuit that Facebook settled with Steven Crowder over throttling his videos:

 So @colinlecher and @russellbrandom, “Some pages tried to game that system by uploading pre-recorded videos through the live AP — “ActionDeboostLiveDistribution” tag would be applied to undo the News Feed boost otherwise applied to Live videos,” are you saying @scrowder did that?